Quick Facts

 - Early French Immersion from Grade 1 to grade 6

-- Billingual full day kindergarten program JK/SK
+- Bilingual full day kindergarten program JK/SK

 - Specialized Autism Program for grade 1 to grade 6 students